mariam138/sea-conquest/README.md

 3. In my **game_start_prompt()** function, I have set up a while loop which only breaks when a valid choice has been entered for either starting the game, reading the instructions or quitting the game.
 When I had set this up initially, I tested out the loop with several valid and invalid inputs before allowing the loop to break.
 I found that occasionally, when I had looped a few times, when entering **"S"** to start the game, the print statement which asks the user to select a choice would still appear underneath when it should not.
 I fixed this bug by adding a simple **"break"** statement if the user chooses to quit the game, as originally I had not.

+4. When creating the board in the **board.py** module, I had initially set up the function to create the board as a nested list of the coordinates but using print statements.
+When I ran this through **Python Tutor**, each value when creating the board would show as **"None"** rather than either the number/letter coordinates or the "~" symbol.
+To fix this, I instead made separate functions for creating the board and then printing out the board.
+After running this through **Python Tutor** again, each list element showed their value rather than **"None"**.

 ## Deployment

 The project was deployed to Heroku using the following steps: